Top 10 Things We're All Doing While Under Coronavirus Lockdown

 It's funny how, despite our perceived differences, people remain so similar.
 A massive shared experience like the 2020 lockdown brings to light the things we have in common.

 This list focuses on specific things we find ourselves doing as a result of being under lockdown, things that others are likely doing as well.
-It does not include big, obvious, or vague activities like "staying at home" or "playing video games."
+It doesn't include big, obvious, or vague activities like "staying at home" or "playing video games."

-Vote for what you are also doing during the lockdown, or add more activities that you find yourself doing each day and suspect others are doing as well.
+Vote for what you're also doing during the lockdown, or add more activities that you find yourself doing each day and suspect others are doing too.

 The Top Ten